 Here are some of the current ways of acquiring roadside assistance coverage.

-Automatic Coverage is provided by many car manufacturers and certain insurance companies.
+Automatic coverage is provided by many car manufacturers and certain insurance companies.
 Some of the coverage plans provide mobile app solutions.
 For example, smartphone apps are available from manufacturers such as Mitsubishi, Subaru, Volvo, Toyota, and Mazda.
 Insurance providers such as RBC and Desjardins also combine roadside assistance with mobile app technology.
 There are many others out there so be sure to check with your car dealership or insurance company to see what is already available to you.

-Pay as You Go apps also exist whereby you don’t need to subscribe to a prepaid or monthly plan but can use the app to access independent roadside assistance agents.
+Pay as you go apps also exist whereby you don’t need to subscribe to a prepaid or monthly plan but can use the app to access independent roadside assistance agents.
 You simply pay for the on-demand service.
 New apps working in this domain include Urgent.ly, Honk, Available Tow, and RapidTow.
 These apps allow you to request service, communicate with an agent, confirm a price, and track the progress.
 Some of these apps are fairly new and are competing with each other for market share so may not presently cover all regions.

 Your last option is to use Google Maps on your smartphone to search out nearby service stations, give them a call, explain your situation, and take the matter from there.

 The Windshieldink mobile app and platform can play an indirect role in roadside assistance.
 Windshieldink is a free app that allows you to makes yourself reachable via your license plate number should an issue arise with your vehicle.
-The Windshieldink app also provides an additional means of messaging using a simple Connects ID which allows any business, including roadside assistance providers, to make themselves reachable to the public via the same smartphone app.
+The Windshieldink app also provides an additional means of messaging using a simple Connects ID.
+The ID allows any business, including roadside assistance providers, to make themselves reachable to the public via the same smartphone app.
 Using a fictional roadside assistance business, this is how it would work.

 A grander vision of this concept could conceivably be to create an entire network of Ontario roadside assistance providers, that would all use the same simple Connects ID, for example “#TOW”.
 Any person driving in Ontario that breaks down simply needs to remember #TOW, origin is Ontario, send their message and GPS location, and a central dispatcher can dispatch the nearest available service truck, whether it be Kingston, Timmins, Thunder Bay or any other location in between.

 An independent roadside assistance network such as this can easily function in any or all provinces across Canada.
 For example, if you are travelling in Ontario and require roadside assistance, all you need to remember is #TOW (Origin = Ontario).
 Alberta could be #TOW (Origin = Alberta).
-The following infographic explains the concept and how simple it is to use.
+The infographic explains the concept and how simple it is to use.

 Modern technology provides opportunity to develop unique solutions to today’s problems.
 New apps and technologies are coming online regularly and people are looking at novel ways of using these platforms to grow their businesses and improve their services outreach.
 Windshieldink is one of these new platforms that has arrived targeting driver road safety and convenience.